-TLDR: Keep an eye on your repository and org permissions.
+TLDR: Keep an eye on your repository and organization permissions.
 Don't take sweets from strangers.
 Use pull requests.
-Easy to review, easy to manage, and only the project maintainers/owners need full access to the repo to merge them.
+Easy to review, easy to manage, and only the project maintainers/owners have permission to merge them.

 Although it is perfectly possible to use a Git project on Codeberg just as single shared central repository for individuals and teams, a collaborative workflow based on pull requests provides many benefits:

-Let's say, you would like to contribute to project Codeberg/build-deploy-gitea.
+Let's say, you would like to contribute to our "examples" project knut/examples.

 First, fork the project you would like to work on, by clicking the

 Fork button in the top-right corner of the project page:

 Then, clone it onto your local machine.
 We assume that you have set up your SSH keys.
 This has to be done only once:

 Now, let's create a feature branch, do some changes, commit, push, edit, commit, push, ..., edit, commit, push: